tyler-conrad/floss/README.md

 ## Getting started
 1. Define the `Model` and `Iud`:
 - Create a model class that represents the state of your application.
-- Implement the Iud interface for your model.
+- Implement the Iud interface for processing your model.
 This involves defining the init, update, and draw methods.

 2. Configure the `FlossWidget`:
 - Instantiate a `FlossWidget` in your widget's build method.